-Sideletters (cont'd): PAG SE NO.
+Sidelette rs (cont'd): PAGE NO.

+Series Exists at the Time of the Pilot Order) 127

+- Made-For-Home Video Productions 139

+- Productions Made for Basic Cable 140

-- Funding of Increased Benefits for Defined Benefit Plan .
-139
+Funding of Increased Benefits for Defined

+Benefit Plan 141

-- Productions Made for New Media 141
+Productions Made for New Media 143

-- Exhibition of Motion Pictures Transmitted Via New
+Exhibition of Motion Pictures Transmitted V

-Media 169
+Media

-- Virtual MVPD Services 175
+Virtual MVPD Services

-- Over-The-Top ("OTT") Service of Pay Television Service 177
+Over-The-Top ("OTT") Service of Pay Tele

+Service

-- Diversity and Inclusion 178
+Diversity and Inclusion

 - Stipend for Safety Pass Training

-EXHIBIT "Z" - Studio Zone and Secondary Studio Zone Map 180
+EXHIBIT Γ "Z" - Studio Zone and Secondary Studio Zon e Map 204

 PRODUCER - I.A.T.S.E.
 AND M.P.T.A.A.C.
-BASIC AGREEMENT OF 2018
+BASIC AGREEMENT OF 2021

-THIS AGREEMENT, executed in the City of Los Angeles, California, as of the 1st day of August, 2018, effective as of such date by and between:
+THIS AGREEMENT, executed in the City of Los Angeles, California, as of the 1st day of August, 2021, effective as of such date by and between: